10 Ways New Grandparents Can Start Off on the Right Foot

 We know, we know.
 It’s fun to shop for a new baby.
 And no one is going to fault you for giving some adorable outfits (especially when tiny socks and hats are involved) or a coveted registry item like a stroller.
 But as a grandparent, it can be tempting to go overboard with the shiny new loot—after all, you’re not the one who has to find a place to store that massive baby activity center or ride-on toddler Maserati.
 Instead of caving to your own whims, try to listen closely and suss out what they might appreciate.
 If they’re tight on space, maybe they’re eyeing a doorway jumper or a folding high chair.
 Do they need bathing suits and sun hats for an upcoming beach trip?
 And some families would rather skip the presents altogether and instead have money earmarked for things like parent and baby swim lessons or a college fund (it’s never too early!).

-Since there isn’t yet a COVID-19 vaccine for babies and children, new parents may have lots of feelings about introducing their weeks-old little one to others, especially indoors.
+Given COVID-19 and all the other germs out there, new parents may have lots of feelings about introducing their weeks-old little one to others, especially indoors.
 If you’re vaccinated and they still want you to wear a mask, go with the flow.
 If they’d like you to remove shoes before coming in because the baby spends a lot of time on the floor, plan to smile and wear nice socks.
 And of course, washing your hands before holding a baby is always the smart thing to do, pandemic times or not.